Take Me Out (play): Broadway revival (2022)

-The Broadway revival has a very strict policy regarding phones and requires that all audience members place their phones in locked Yondr pouches prior to the show.
+The Broadway revival had a very strict policy regarding phones and required that all audience members place their phones in locked Yondr pouches prior to the show.
 However, on May 9, 2022, a video leaked online of a scene of Williams during the shower scene in which he is fully nude.
-The Actors' Equity Association, Jesse Tyler Ferguson, and 2nd Stage, owner the Helen Hayes Theater, released statements sharing their disgust.
+The Actors' Equity Association, Jesse Tyler Ferguson, and 2nd Stage, the owner of the Helen Hayes Theater, released statements sharing their disgust.
 The latter stated they would be adding additional staff to enforce the "no phones" policy.

 On June 12, 2022, the Broadway revival won Best Revival of a Play at the 75th Tony Awards.

-The revival will be remounted at the Gerald Schoenfeld Theatre and begin performances on October 27, 2022 for a limited run of 14 weeks.
+The revival was remounted at the Gerald Schoenfeld Theatre and began performances on October 27, 2022, for a limited run of 14 weeks.
 Due to previous filming engagement, Adams was unable to return and Bill Heck assumed the role of Kippy for the return engagement.

 Other productions

 Singapore

-A limited-run production opened at the DBS Arts Centre in Singapore on January 8, 2014 and closed on January 31.
+A limited-run production opened at the DBS Arts Centre in Singapore on January 8, 2014, and closed on January 31.